runlevel5/gpu-screen-recorder-gtk/README.md

 ## Installation
 This program depends on [GPU Screen Recorder](https://git.dec05eba.com/gpu-screen-recorder/) which needs to be installed first.\
 Run `sudo ./install.sh` or if you are running Arch Linux, then you can find gpu screen recorder gtk on aur under the name gpu-screen-recorder-gtk-git (`yay -S gpu-screen-recorder-gtk-git`).\
-Dependencies needed when building using `install.sh`: `meson gtk3 libx11 libpulse ayatana-appindicator3-0.1`.\
+Dependencies needed when building using `install.sh`: `meson gtk3 libx11 ayatana-appindicator3-0.1`.\
 You can also install gpu screen recorder (the gtk gui version) from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder).
 This flatpak includes gpu-screen-recorder so no need to install that first.

 ## Screenshots